Your Packing List to Know Exactly What to Pack for Europe.

 If you’re heading out on your first big trip, you’re (most likely) going to over-pack.
 That’s just what happens!
 But as you travel more, you’ll continue to refine the “go-to” items in your bag.
 You’ll recognize that a pair of pants sat in the bottom for 5 weeks (2015 version of Eric).
 Whatever your travel style and purpose, you’ll get better at recognizing what works for you and what doesn’t.
 Eric packed his carry-on-backpack for Europe in about 45 minutes.
 He legitimately didn’t forget anything.
 It all comes from experience.

 In this post, we are breaking down what we usually pack for a trip to Europe.
 We’ll provide you with links to the exact or very similar products on Amazon so you can visualize what we are talking about.
-And if you find that you’re missing a vital item for your trip, you know where to find it.
+If you find that you’re missing an essential travel gadget for your trip, you know where to find it.
+Oh, and in another post we talk about a packing list for studying abroad.
+So if that’s you, head on over!

 Our Travel Backpacks